cHemingway/arduino/README.md

 ### Arduino T

-This Arduino is for controlling the main thrusters.
+This Arduino is for controlling the output devices on the main ROV body.

-Values in the range 1100 to 1900 will be accepted for Thruster control where 1100 is full reverse, 1500 is stopped, and 1900 is full forward.
+Values in the range 1100 to 1900 will be accepted for Thruster or Motor control where 1100 is full reverse, 1500 is stopped, and 1900 is full forward.
+However, it's not advised to use values lower than 1350 or higher than 1650 for arm rotation or fish box due to the gearing on these.

 Thrusters are given an ID which describes their position on the ROV.
+Motors are named in a similar fashion.

 | Pin | JSON ID | Description                                 |
 |-----|---------|---------------------------------------------|